andrespp/docker-pdi/README.md

 # Introduction

-DockerFile for Pentaho Data Integration (a.k.a kettel / PDI) (https://sourceforge.net/projects/jasperserver/)
+DockerFile for [Pentaho Data Integration](https://sourceforge.net/projects/jasperserver/) (a.k.a kettel / PDI)

-This image is based on `openjdk:8`.

-PDI version on `latest` tag is `7.1`, build `7.1.0.0-12`.
-Check `tags` for more recent image versions under development.

 This image is intendend to allow execution os PDI transformations and jobs throught command line.
-Neihter the UI (`Spoon`)  or the PDI server (`Carter`) are used on this image
+Neihter the UI (`Spoon`)  or the PDI server (`Carter`) are available on this image.

 # Quick start

-The easiest way to try this image is via docker compose:

 ## Basic Syntax

 ```
-$ docker container run --rm pdi
+$ docker container run --rm andrespp/pdi

 Usage:	/entrypoint.sh COMMAND